xiv3r/binaryninja-api/docs/dev/bnil-modifying.md

 Based on your IL of choice, there are a bunch of places you can insert your modification action, which affects the information available to use or modify.

 - **Lifted IL** modification needs to happen before the `core.function.analyzeAndExpandFlags` stage, which translates Lifted IL into Low Level IL.
 After that stage, Lifted IL is never again consulted.
     - **You probably do not want to modify Lifted IL with a Workflow**.
 Instead, consider modifying the Architecture directly ([most of which are Open Source on our GitHub](https://github.com/Vector35/binaryninja-api/tree/dev/arch)) or making your Activity modify Low Level IL.
     - Modifying flag definitions and usages is likely impossible, as the Semantic Flags system will consult the Architecture to determine what IL to generate when a flag is used, not your Workflow Action.
 There is currently no way to change this behavior.
 - **Low Level IL** modification is generally done right before the `core.function.generateMediumLevelIL` stage, after the final Low Level IL function is emitted.
 After Medium Level IL is generated, changes to the Low Level IL will have limited effects on the other ILs (because most things refer to MLIL).
     - If you want to make changes to LLIL that can affect the stack pointer resolution, you will want to insert your action before `core.function.analyzeStackAdjustment` instead.
 - **Medium Level IL** modification is generally done right after `core.function.generateMediumLevelIL` since (as of writing) the MLIL translation is all done in that one monolithic step and future steps are simply processing and annotations.
 This may change some time in the future.
 - **High Level IL** modification is generally done right after `core.function.generateHighLevelIL` since HLIL generation is also monolithic.
 This also may change eventually.

-## Writing The Plugin

-Once you figure out which level of IL you want to modify, and where in the Workflow pipeline you want to do modifications, it is time to write some code!
-Writing Workflow Activities

-### Terminology
+## Terminology

 - An **IL Function** is a collection of **IL Instructions**, grouped into **IL Basic Blocks**
 - An **IL Basic Block** is a contiguous sequence of **IL Instructions** between a start and end **Instruction Index**, which only has incoming branches at the start and outgoing branches at the end.